Mushi-mushi/udm_explorer/README.md

 - Detailed description
 - Real-world examples
 - Best practices and common patterns

+> **Note**: The Gostash Operations Reference is continuously updated with proven patterns from real-world parsers.
+Recommendations may evolve as we discover better approaches.

 ### 🎨 Modern UI/UX
 - **Solarized Dark Theme**: Easy on the eyes for extended use